Dog-Friendly Hervey Bay: Visiting Hervey Bay with a Dog

 The Mary Poppins status outside the Story Bank Museum

-Another fun attraction is the Mary Whistler Steam Trail.
-Offering 15 minute rides for $5, this train is also pet-friendly.
+Another fun attraction is the Mary Ann Steam Train.
+Offering 15 minute rides for $5, this historic train is also pet-friendly.
 Note however that it only runs on Thursday mornings and the last Sunday of the month.

 Dog-Friendly Parks in Hervey Bay